-Computer building has been a huge hobby since it became available for at-home use.
+Computer building has been a huge hobby for several years now.

-Those who love this hobby have usually built computers for themselves and those they know in their social group: but what if you knew how to make money building computers?
+Those who love this hobby have usually built computers for themselves, but what if you knew how to make money building computers?

 Can you make money building computers?